The Baroness and the Butler

-The Baroness and the Butler is a 1938 American romantic comedy film based on the play Jean by Ladislaus Bus-Fekete.
-Directed by Walter Lang, it stars William Powell and, in her American English-language debut, Annabella.
+The Baroness and the Butler is a 1938 American romantic comedy film directed by Walter Lang and starring William Powell and Annabella in her American English-language debut.
+The supporting cast includes Helen Westley, Joseph Schildkraut, Nigel Bruce and Lynn Bari.
+The film was produced and distributed by Twentieth Century-Fox.
+It is based on the play Jean by the Hungarian writer Ladislaus Bus-Fekete.
+It received a generally positive reception from film critics.

 Plot

-Johann Porok, a third-generation butler in the service of Count Albert Sandor, the Prime Minister of Hungary, is unexpectedly elected to the Hungarian parliament, representing the opposition social progressive party.
+Johann Porok, a third-generation butler in the service of Count Albert Sandor, the Prime Minister of Hungary, is unexpectedly elected to the Hungarian parliament, representing the opposition Social Progressive Party.
 Despite this, he insists on remaining a servant as well.
 Count Sandor is pleased with this peculiar arrangement, as he has found Johann to be the perfect butler and does not wish to break in a new man.
 His daughter, Baroness Katrina Marissey, however, considers Johann a traitor and treats him very coldly.

 In parliament, Johann attacks the Prime Minister, his employer, for yearly promising much to the poor underclass and delivering nothing, always citing "difficulties".
 To Katrina's puzzlement, the Count is not offended in the least and remains quite friendly with Johann.
 Within three months, Johann becomes the leader of his party.
 Katrina becomes more and more furious, finally throwing her purse and striking Johann in parliament during one of his scathing speeches.
 When his colleagues assume it was thrown by someone from the ruling conservative party, a brawl breaks out, and Johann and the Prime Minister hastily depart.
 Baron Georg Marissey, Katrina's husband and another member of parliament, later informs them that a vote of confidence was held after they left; the Count lost and will have to resign as Prime Minister.
 He is pleased to be able to spend more time with his wife.
 However, he reluctantly discharges Johann, as he has been neglecting his duties as head butler.
 They part good friends.

 When Katrina holds a ball, her ambitious husband invites Johann without her knowledge.
 Left alone together, Katrina gradually warms to Johann.
 Then he confesses that he loves her, and that is why he is trying to better himself, even though he knows his cause is hopeless.
 Katrina embraces and kisses him.
 They are interrupted by Georg and Major Andros, another ardent admirer of Katrina.
 In private, Georg offers to divorce Katrina in return for Johann nominating him for the office of Minister of Commerce.
 Despite Katrina's strong opposition, Johann does just that in parliament.
 However, Katrina denounces the bargain in public, and Georg is forced to leave the parliamentary chamber in disgrace.
 In the final scene, Johann Porok is served breakfast in bed by the "maid", Katrina, who is revealed to be Mrs. Porok.